realist-pessimist/Laboratory/README.md

 # Laboratory

-This project was created to train the TDD development approach.
+This project was created and modified by example Google Codelab to train the TDD development approach.
 This project contains automated tests: Unit / Integration / UI